Choosing a Continuous or Flash Glucose Monitoring System:

 - Do you want your glucose monitoring system to give you a “heads up” when your glucose is low, high or changing quickly?
 Glucose Alerts are only provided by CGM; alerts are not a feature of Flash because you have to manually scan the sensor to get a glucose reading.
 If you’re looking for a system to catch your lows when you don’t notice them, you may want to focus on Continuous Glucose Monitoring instead of Flash.
 Additionally, it may help to ask yourself: Which alerts are important to me?
 Do the alerts and their variable settings fit my family’s needs?
 Can the thresholds be set high enough and low enough to give me the information I’m looking for?

 - Do you want a separate alert for when a low is predicted (Alert Before Low) PLUS an alert for when you’re actually low (Low Alert)?
-Only Medtronic’s CGM system offers both.
+Take a closer look at Medtronic or Dexcom.

-- If reducing finger pokes is a top priority for you, then you may want to focus on a system that is approved to replace fingerstick glucose checks for treating lows and correcting highs (Dexcom G5).
+- If reducing finger pokes is a top priority for you, then you may want to focus on a system that is approved to replace fingerstick glucose checks for treating lows and correcting highs, and that does not require calibrations (only Dexcom G6).

 - Do you crave simplicity?
 If you’re looking for a straightforward replacement for fingersticks, Libre offers an easy-to-learn system, without the nuisance alerts that come with CGM.

 - Do you inject your insulin and want to stay that way?
 A stand-alone system allows those on injected insulin programs to use CGM for monitoring glucose levels and trends, without having to use a pump for insulin delivery.
-Both Libre and Dexcom offer stand-alone systems currently (and Medtronic has a stand-alone system planned for late 2018 in Canada).
+All three manufacturers offer stand-alone systems: Medtronic Guardian Connect, Dexcom G6 stand-alone, and Freestyle Libre.

 - Do you want your basal insulin to be shut off temporarily when your glucose is low and you don’t respond to the alert (such during sleep or during a severe low)?
-If so, Medtronic’s integrated pump+CGM system offers a Low Glucose Suspend
+If so, Medtronic’s integrated pump+CGM system offers a Low Glucose Suspend; Dexcom integrated with t:slim offers the same function with Basal-IQ software, as well as with Control-IQ (coming to Canada in March, 2021).

 - Do you anticipate frequent or long interruptions in communication between the sensor/transmitter and receiver?
 If you’re a transatlantic business traveler (so put your system in airplane mode for many hours on a flight) or a swimmer who spends many hours in the pool (and so leave the receiver at the side of the pool for prolonged periods), you may find value in longer data back-fill options offered by Libre and Medtronic (the transmitter on the Libre stores 8 hours of glucose data between scans; Medtronic stores 10 hours).

 - Would you like to share your glucose readings in real-time with a spouse or family member who is outside of the communication range of the system, or even in a different location?
 Remote viewing of glucose data allows parents to view your daughter’s glucose data while she’s in the middle of a hockey game, or your son’s data while he’s over a friend’s house.
 It allows you to view your own glucose data at a glance on a smart watch (without having to pull a receiver out of your pocket).
-Dexcom is the only glucose monitoring system that offers this feature.
+All three manufacturers offer this option in some form or another.

 - Minimizing pain and discomfort is often a priority for parents when we are making decisions for our T1D children.
 If you want to use sensors that have the least discomfort on insertion, then you may want to chat with people who have used the different sensors to get their impressions, or check online forums and blogs for comments about insertion pain.
 Check with your diabetes health care team about trying out a sensor before you make a final decision – then you can see for yourself how comfortable the sensor is, on insertion and when wearing it.